Interactively shaping robot behaviour with unlabeled human instructions: Experiment with a real robot

 Table \ref{stats} reports various statistics over the training sessions such as the training time, the number of steps, number of teaching signals, number of explored states, number of undesired states and the number of steps spent in undesired states.
 Undesired states define situations in which the robot is holding the object with the wrong hand, or is holding the object while its descriptors are unknown (this may happen if the robot takes a picture after picking the object).
 We also report the size of the Q-function measured as the number of state-action pairs for which the algorithm learns a value.

 The experimental results are consistent with those obtained in simulation and with the results reported by \cite{suay_effect_2011}.
-They show that our model reduces considerably the number of steps and training time ($42\%$ less steps for the small state condition and $64\%$ in the large state condition).
+They show that our model reduces considerably the number of steps and training time ($42\%$ fewer steps for the small state condition and $64\%$ in the large state condition).
 It is also more efficient by achieving better performance with less interactions ($30\%$ less teaching signals for the small state condition and $53\%$ in the large state condition).
-The robot also explores less states (respectively $29\%$ and $43\%$ less in each condition), less undesired states (resp. $42\%$ and $65\%$ less) and spends less time in these states (resp. $65\%$ and $85\%$ less).
+The robot also explores fewer states (respectively $29\%$ and $43\%$ fewer in each condition), fewer undesired states (resp. $42\%$ and $65\%$ fewer) and spends less time in these states (resp. $65\%$ and $85\%$ less).
 This reflects a more efficient exploration strategy for our model.

 Finally, when using only evaluative feedback, the robot learns in average $3$ action values per state, compared to $7$ action values per state when also using unlabeled instructions.
 This means that our model can determine more efficiently the Q-function in less time.